IRS Forms

 How To Submit The Form

 The IRS wants Form 4506‑B submitted electronically using the Submit Form button inside the current PDF.
 Do not mail or fax this form.
+Be aware that this email submission is not encrypted, so do not pad the form with sensitive personal information beyond what the fields ask for.
 Complete all fields first, then click Submit Form so the email packages correctly.
 If the button does not work in your environment, call 877‑829‑5500 for instructions.

 Submission checklist